LucaGrasso/TDD-Java-Console-Twitter/README.md

 with "System.getProperty("line.separator")" the Test work fine with MacOs and Windows

-# Dependencies info for developer:
+### Dependencies info for developer:

 - JavaSE-1.8

 - Maven Dependencies

-	1) Mockito 2.18.3
+- Mockito 2.18.3

-	2) Junit5
+- Junit5

-	3) assertj 3.1.0
+- Assertj 3.1.0

 Exercise